Young people and housing

 Homelessness

-If you are 16 or over and you leave home voluntarily you may be able to get accommodation from the local authority as a homeless person if certain conditions are met.
-If you are forced to leave your family home there is a greater chance that you will meet those conditions and be given emergency accommodation.
+If you're 16 or over and you leave home voluntarily, you might be able to get accommodation from the local council as a homeless person if you meet certain conditions.

 Discrimination

-For more information about discrimination, see Discrimination in housing.
+Read more about discrimination in housing.

 Foyers